- Learn how to use

 and sendEvents

-work together to control the timing of event logging.
+together control the timing of event logging.
 You can use them to better control when the snippet begins sending batches of events.
-You might want to do this if:
+This lets you improve page load performance by waiting to send events until the page has loaded or address data discrepancies to align Optimizely Web Experimentation logging with your analytics platform.

 Implement the holdEvents and sendEvents APIs